dciborow/bicep-registry-modules/marketplace/application/unreal-cloud-ddc/README.md

 * Add the Service Principal as a Secrets Admin to Key Vault
 * Set the following Secrets to Key Vault to the SP Secret
-  * horde-client-app-secret
+  * uc-ddc-client-app-secret
   * build-app-secret

-Now restart the "horde-test" containers on the AKS cluster.
+Now restart the "ucddc-test" containers on the AKS cluster.

 Once succesfully deployed, you should be able to validate by visting `https://CLUSTER_URL/health/live`
 # Code structure